Police News and Police Reports on the Police

 Jasper Texas – Missing key evidence and other evidence stored improperly, prompted District Attorney Anne Pickle to ask the judge to dismiss a murder case against Courtney Minter Miller on the third day of trial, and Pickle is calling for the Texas Rangers to investigate the police department.

 Side note: Jasper police are morons!
 I had the unpleasant pleasure of running across police chief Garrett Foster jr. father who was police officer in Jasper many years back.
 The father Foster Sr. was caught with three bald eagles at his house in a freezer.
-Foster Sr. was a cunt!
-Very rude and disrespectful to a citizen.
+Foster Sr. very rude, disrespectful and a alcolicocolic.

 A former Harris County detention officer caught on video body-slamming a handcuffed woman has been indicted by a grand jury.